 The rural option was enabled, and a flagpole height of 1.5 meters was used for all receptors.
-The AERSURFACE output file for the 2012-2016 Lompoc H Street meteorological data set was used.
-The closest residential receptor at 13.72 m and the closest worker receptor at 61 m from the source were included.
+The AERSURFACE output file for the Santa Maria airport meteorological data from 2014 was used.
 The inversion break-up fumigation and shoreline fumigation options were not enabled.
 Terrain effects were not included in the model.
 Building downwash was included, and the building information is shown in Table 2.2.
 The X and Y coordinates in the table are relative to the location of the diesel engine.